fakocher/simple-chat/README.md

 ## Usage

+- Edit the `SSL_PATH` constant in the `GlobalConstants` file.
+Set it to the path of the SSL directory.
+- Build the Java project (we used IntelliJ IDEA).
 - Add the Java classes root path `<path-to-project>/out/production/simple-chat` to your environment variable `CLASSPATH`.
-- Build the project (we used IntelliJ IDEA)
 - Run `start rmiregistry`.
 It should open a blank CLI.
 - Run the `Server` class with Java (from your favorite CLI or IDE).
 It should output `Server ready`.
 - Run the `Client` class.
 It should output `Ready to chat!`.
 Test the API by typing the `hello` command.